EinarBaldvin/teaching/README.md

 - A repo for introducing  git or other code related subjects

-- Some text to play around with commits
+- Some more input to play around with commits